mstocco/mariostoc.co/content/traininglog/20220109-ironman2022-33weeksout.md

 I was bothered by a twinge in my right ankle too but at 1545, I was kitted up for a run in the rain.
 ![Run Chart](/assets/jpg/run-20220111.jpeg)
 <!---->
 It was just Yauki and I for a loop of the _Songhess_ via the hill on _Lampson Road_.
 I felt really good through to _Harbour Road_.
-Typical Tuesday run, the pace crept up the further we went and I felt myself starting to fade.
-On the _Selkirk Trestle_, Yauki really wanted to go; I matched his pace and found a groove to finish strong.
+In typical Tuesday run fashion, the pace crept up the further we went and I felt myself starting to fade at the start of the bike path.
+Over the _Selkirk Trestle_, Yauki really wanted to go so I matched his pace and found a groove to finish strong.

 We walked the last bit as a cooldown.
 ![Post run with Yauki](/assets/jpg/walk-20220111.jpeg)